Welcome to Q Radio's privacy notice.

 Performance of Contract means processing your data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.

 Comply with a legal or regulatory obligation means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.

 Service providers acting as processors based who provide IT, marketing and system administration services.

 Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based in the United Kingdom who provide consultancy, banking, legal, insurance and accounting services.

 HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers based in the United Kingdom.

-This Privacy Notice was last modified 17th August 2019.
+This Privacy Notice was last reviewed on 11th March 2020.